How Hot is Too Hot to Leave a Dog In a Car?

 These extreme temperatures can be life-threatening to dogs.
 Always prioritize their safety and never leave them unattended in a vehicle.

 Can You Leave a Dog in the Car with Windows Open?

 It is never safe to leave a dog alone in a car, even with the windows down.
 Heatstroke and dehydration can occur rapidly, especially in warmer temperatures.
 Cracking the windows may provide some ventilation, but it does not lower the temperature inside the car enough to make it safe for your pet.

 It is best to leave your dog at home or bring them with you when running errands, or having someone else in the car with them, keeping the air conditioner on, and monitoring him or her for signs of overheating.

 Car rides can be a stressful event for many dogs, and leaving them alone even for a minute can add to these feelings of separation anxiety.
 At BetterVet, our team of experienced veterinary technicians can come to you.
 Our Fear Free® mobile veterinary care uses tasty treats and our knowledge of dog behavior for a stress-free appointment from the comfort of your own home.

 If you have more questions about how to keep your dog safe during the hot summer months, our vets are happy to help.
-Contact the team at BetterVet today to learn more about our mobile veterinarian services in Boston.
+Contact the team at BetterVet today to learn more about our mobile veterinarian services.